kaseyswokowski/ReactSQLAsp.net/README.md

 Navigation menu with routing in react<br>
 Display data in bootstrap table <br>
 Add modal pop up window with dropdowns and date pickers <br>
-Uload photo and store it in the backend server.<br>
+Upload photo and store it in the backend server.<br>